-Trademark Registration in Nigeria provided for by Trademark Act LFN 1990 is one key way to protect business invention and ideas and trade symbols in Nigeria.
+Trademark Registration in Nigeria provided for by Trade Mark Act LFN 1990 is one important way to protect and distinguish someone’s trade symbols in Nigeria.

-Every innovator, idealist and entrepreneur should strive at all times to protect his or her business by registering unique symbols or trademark of the business.
+All individuals or entrepreneurs or companies should strive at all times to protect their business’ identities by registering unique symbols or trademarks of the business.

-Some of the inventions that can be registered include name, slogan, domain name, shape, colour and logo.
-The trademark is usually registered through the Registry of Trade Marks, Commercial Law Department of the Ministry of Ministry of Trade and Investment in Nigeria.
+Some of the trademarks that can be registered include name, slogan, domain name, shape, colour and logo.
+The trademark is usually registered through the Trademarks, Patents and Designs Registry, Commercial Law Department of the Federal Ministry of Industry, Trade and Investment in Nigeria.

-Trademark registration gives the owner the right to use such registration to exclude others from violating or willfully copying or using his or her ideas or innovation without consent.
-Registered owners of a trademark may institute an action in Court to block any infringements or unauthorized use of their trademarks.
+Trademark registration gives the owner the right to use such registration to exclude others from violating or willfully copying or usage by a third party without consent.
+A registered owner of a trademark may institute an action in Court to block any infringements or unauthorized use of their trademarks.

 Essentially, there are two major stages involved in trademark registration, which I will briefly explain as follows:

 The first step required to be taken for any person or organization desiring to register a trademark is to brief an Agent, usually a lawyer with the trademark or the description of a symbol or logo or design to be registered.